 When sailors stopped into the port for fresh food and water supplies, they were impressed by the local chickens, which were smaller than the chickens back home.

 Bantan was corrupted into Bantam in general English, so small chickens became known as bantams.

 Types of Bantam Chickens

 - There are ‘true’ bantams; these have no large fowl counterpart.
-They are naturally occurring with no input from mankind.
-Breeds: Nankin, Sebright and Rosecomb.
+They are naturally occurring with no input from humanity.
+Breeds: Nankin, Sebright, and Rosecomb.

-- Miniaturized bantams – these were ‘made’ from a standard breed of choice such as Rhode Island Red, Cochin or Orpingtons.
+- Miniaturized bantams were made from a standard breed of Rhode Island Red, Cochin, or Orpingtons.

-- Developed bantams – these are small breeds that have been further developed with some help from mankind.
+- Developed bantams – these are small breeds that have been further developed with some help from humanity.
 They have been around for so long that the origins are sketchy at best.
-Such breeds are: Belgian, Pekin (Cochin) and Japanese.
+Such breeds are Belgian, Pekin (Cochin), and Japanese.

 How to Care for Bantams